American high school students on French exchange

 French teacher, Paul M., shows his former university residence to his exchange group during their Paris tour.

-Paul believes that a reciprocal high school exchange can shape an adolescent youth’s world perspective at a formative age.
+Paul believes that organizing a reciprocal high school exchange can shape an adolescent youth’s world perspective at a formative age.

 American students often get caught up in the competitive U.S. academic culture with pressure to maintain GPAs and get into their top school.